ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/02-intro-cli-file-formats.md

 You'll also notice I did the command `cd ~`.
 What do you think this command does?
 What does `cd` stand for do you think?

 A core distinction with how I used this final command is the fact that I used a tilde `~` symbol.
 This symbol is a **relative file path**, meaning it is relative to my current directory.
-So if I am in the `Documents` folder, `cd ~` will take me to my home directory, but if I am in the `Downloads` folder, `cd ~` will take me to the `Documents` folder.
+So if I am in the `Documents` folder, `cd ~` will take me to my home directory.
 You can also use `cd ..` to go up one directory, and `cd ../..` to go up two directories, and so on.

 ----
 Beyond creating directories (which again is just a fancy term for file folders), we often use the command line to create files.
 To do this, we use the command `touch`.
 Let's try it out!